 Video: Watch leaders discuss the movement to value all philanthropy.

-In the Michigan experience, increasing and improving philanthropy was addressed at the state level.
-The stakeholders all focused on building infrastructure for the state.
 The individual components – support of volunteering, growing the next generation of donors and citizens, understanding more about the field – had specific roles in achieving a common large state objective.

 The activities to accomplish the state’s goal happened in local communities: through a local volunteer center, a local community foundation, a local United Way, and service-learning grants to local schools.
 Russ Mawby describes this as the level where “life is lived.”
 With a clear understanding of the larger statewide goal, the Michigan philanthropic network went to work, empowering local communities to support giving and service.

 Video: Watch leaders discuss the national and global effects of Michigan’s philanthropy.

 Specifically, this meant assisting grantmaking foundations and donors in their work; increasing the efficiency and effectiveness of the nonprofit charitable sector; and providing structures to support volunteering.
 The assumption was that, by definition, the organizations of philanthropy (foundations, nonprofits, and volunteers) had a charitable intent and acted to improve the human condition.
 The core question was – how do we help them do the work better?

 The organizing principle for the work was not determined by the missions or priorities of nonprofits, foundations, or volunteers.
 Rather, the underlying value was that all philanthropy is good for people and communities.
 Democracy guided the work, regardless of differences that existed among those who served.